 Giclee prints are more suitable for limited editions.

 Drawing media are mostly permanent.
-The major exception is colored inks that are not lightfast.
-Colored drawing media, such as pastels and colored pencils, contain the same pigments as paint with the same variability.
+Charcoal and pencil do not fade.
+The major exceptions are colored inks that are not lightfast.
+Colored drawing media, such as pastels and colored pencils, contain the same pigments as liquid paints, with the same variability.

 Paints all have the same issues with rogue fugitive colors.
 Best practice dictates that artists should limit their palettes to those colors with a high, or very high, permanence rating.

 Cheap color prints are likely to fade.
 More expensive modern Giclee prints will last a lifetime in normal circumstances.

 Please note that fluorescent colors will fade quite quickly.

 Now you know as much about fading as I do.
 I researched the information and double-checked the facts.